nadiamariduena/python-intro-2024-privat/z__all_mds/27_Virtual_Env_and_pip_0_.md

 <br>

-- **Isolation:** Each virtual environment is independent of others and of the system-wide Python installation.
+- ✅ **Isolation:** Each virtual environment is independent of others and of the system-wide Python installation.
 This means **you can have different versions of Python** <u>and</u> **different packages installed in different virtual environments** without them conflicting.

+- ✅ **Dependency Management:** Virtual environments allow you to <u>manage dependencies</u> **for each project separately**.
+You can install specific versions of packages required for one project without affecting others.